Esri/generator-esri-appbuilder-js/README.md

 NOTE: This feature is only available for 2D applications with a chosen Web AppBuilder application.

+## System Requirements

+We aim to support LTS versions of Node.js.
+Right now that means Node.js v8.0 and heigher.

 ## Issues

 Find a bug or want to request a new feature?
 Please let us know by [submitting an issue](https://github.com/Esri/generator-esri-appbuilder-js/issues).